 Ideally, you’ll want to keep the conversation stimulating and avoid dull small talk.
 Ultimately, you should be ready to take your shoes off and make yourself at home during this “getting to know you” phase.
 If you’re five dates in and still trying to tell if a German guy is interested in you, relax.
 You’re probably doing great.

 To initiate a conversation, you’re probably better off skipping the cheesy pickup lines (unless you consider yourself to be really smooth).
-Here are a few tips for learning German, as well as a quick lesson on how to say hello:
+Here are a few tips for learning German, as well as a quick lesson on how to say hello.

 Be Upfront And Be On Time

-German dating culture is somewhat different from American dating culture, mainly in the sense that it’s not "the norm" for people to be seeing multiple prospects at once until they choose one to become exclusive with.
-Germans are a bit more "point A to point B," meaning they tend to focus on one person at a time.
+Flirting in German and German dating culture is somewhat different from American dating culture, mainly in the sense that it’s not “the norm” for people to be seeing multiple prospects at once until they choose one to become exclusive with.
+Germans are a bit more “point A to point B,” meaning they tend to focus on one person at a time.